splunk/kafka-connect-splunk/README.md

 ## Splunk Connect for Kafka

-A Kafka Connect Sink for Splunk features:
+Splunk Connect for Kafka is a Kafka Connect Sink for Splunk with the following features:

 * Data ingestion from Kafka topics into Splunk via [Splunk HTTP Event Collector(HEC)](http://dev.splunk.com/view/event-collector/SP-CAAAE6M).
 * In-flight data transformation and enrichment.